ResearchComputing/Documentation/Job-Submissions.md

 echo "Set environment variables or create directories here!"

 # === 5.
 Running the program ===
-python Sample_Program.py
+python example_Program.py
 ```

 1. Shebang -- This section of the script tells the terminal to run the file as a bash script.
-Do not modify this section of code.
+This line should not be modified in anyway.

 2. SBATCH arguments -- This section of tells sbatch what arguments to pass into the command when the script is run.
 A variety of these commands can be found at the bottom of this document [here]() and on [the Slurm page for sbatch]().
-Adust and modify these lines to fit the needs of your program.
+Adjust and modify these lines to fit the needs of your program.

 3. Modules -- This section of code is meant to hold commands that will clean up and add any modules needed to our program.
 In this example we purge all existing modules from the environment and adds the python module afterwards.
 It is best practice to first purge all modules needed and add any modules you need after.